-Two final Nb3Sn billets for the ITER TF magnet conductor are shown in cross-section, after restacking (left) and after initial drawing (right).
+Two final Nb3Sn billets for the ITER toroidal field magnet conductor are shown in cross-section, after restacking (left) and after initial drawing (right).
 ITER Korea, © Peter Ginter

-For two of ITER's magnet systems - the Toroidal Field (TF) coils and the Central Solenoid (CS)—the superconducting strands will be made of niobium-tin (Nb3Sn) alloy.
+For two of ITER's magnet systems—the toroidal field coils and the central solenoid—the superconducting strands will be made of niobium-tin (Nb3Sn) alloy.
 Nb3Sn is one of an array of advanced materials capable of superconductivity under high magnetic field.
 Its performance characteristics and relative market maturity—suppliers capable of producing long lengths of strand now exist—make it the best choice for ITER's high-field magnets.

 Nb3Sn is a challenging material to manufacture, however.
 Once niobium and tin are reacted together to form the alloy, the material becomes as brittle as glass.
 For ITER's purposes, manufacturers are obliged to work with the materials in their precursor state—one still separate from the other—until the magnet conductor is wound into its final position.
 Only then is the heat treatment that will diffuse tin into niobium applied.

-Superconducting cable for ITER's TF magnets, here at ITER Japan, contains 900 Nb3Sn superconducting strands mixed with 422 pure copper strands.
+Superconducting cable for ITER's toroidal field magnets, here at ITER Japan, contains 900 Nb3Sn superconducting strands mixed with 422 pure copper strands.
 (ITER Japan, © Peter Ginter)

 The manufacture of ITER's fine strands begins with a 40-100 kg metal billet

-, or cylinder, that contains niobium filaments, a copper matrix and a tin source - typically bronze (copper-tin) or pure tin.
+, or cylinder, that contains niobium filaments, a copper matrix and a tin source—typically bronze (copper-tin) or pure tin.
 The precise design and composition of the billets—and the performance of the resulting strands—were carefully documented through a joint program of research and development involving the six ITER Members that will be procuring Nb3Sn strand for the project.
-During trials, approximately 0.1 ton of advanced Nb3Sn strands were produced by each supplier to demonstrate production capacity.
+During trials, approximately 0.1 tonne of advanced Nb3Sn strands were produced by each supplier to demonstrate production capacity.

 Each manufacturer will pick the design of its billet, and draw it down to strands of less than one millimetre in diameter and 10-30 kilometres in length.
 Some strand from every billet will undergo tests to assure that ITER's performance metrics are met.
 The detailed test results of every strand piece and billet will be stored in ITER's Conductor Database